How to Get Better-Paying Freelance Writing Jobs

 Obviously, you can't double your price right off; you should increase it in steps as you gain more experience and more clients.
 You also need to get the payment upfront before you even begin working, as this is the safest route.

-Specific Tips That Will Help You Get Better Paying Freelance Writing Jobs
+Tips to Get Better Paying Freelance Writing Jobs

 Craft a Professional Email